Back to Articles

 Compare the Rates Side-by-Side

-The comparator below ranks every lender on net 4-year cost — the total interest you'd pay over the fixed period, minus any cashback.
-Move the deposit slider across the 60%, 80%, and 90% LTV thresholds and watch the ranking change.
+The comparator below ranks every lender on net fixed-period cost — the total interest you'd pay over the fixed term, minus any cashback.
+Toggle between 3, 4, and 5-year terms to see how PTSB's green cashback and AIB's GreenA rate unlock on the 3 and 5-year terms.
+Move the deposit slider across the LTV thresholds and watch the ranking shift.
 Toggle BER off and the green-only lenders lose their edge.

 Rate Comparator